cvn001/RecentHGT/README.md

         No.   Strain  RastID  Chromosome  pSym
         1   IE4771	379.111	CP006986.1	CP006988.1
+    It worth to note that you'd better use run the example data to get a clear knowledge of this package.

 > Chromosome and symbiotic plasmid (pSym) were used in my research.
 So you can change these to other replicons or just delete them.